Learnware-LAMDA/Beimingwu/README.md

 Beimingwu offers a complete workflow from learnware search to learnware deployment.
 Below are two specific examples.

+Please note that to execute the following examples, you need to first [register](https://bmwu.cloud/register) in the Beimingwu system and obtain a user email and client token.

 ### Single Learnware Demo

 The following demo illustrates the complete process of using Beimingwu to search for a single learnware for predicting the classic machine learning dataset Iris.
 This process includes statistical specification generation, single learnware search, learnware deployment, and the final calculation of prediction accuracy.